-Karine MacIndoe has over 25 years of professional experience, mostly in real estate and capital markets, and ten years of public board experience.
-She is currently also on the boards of Dream Office REIT (TSX: D.UN) and Dream Impact Trust (TSX: MPCT.UN).
+Karine MacIndoe has over 25 years of professional experience, mostly in real estate and capital markets, and over ten years of public board experience.
+She is also on the boards of Dream Office REIT (TSX: D.UN), Dream Impact Trust (TSX: MPCT.UN) and Northwest Healthcare Properties REIT (TSX: NWH.UN).
 Prior to being on these boards, Ms. MacIndoe was a top-ranked Managing Director and Senior Equity Research Analyst at BMO Capital Markets, covering Real Estate & REITs across all property types (retail, office, industrial, multi-residential, seniors housing and hotels).
 Ms. MacIndoe has a Master of Business Administration from the Richard Ivey School of Business (graduated an Ivey Scholar) and a Bachelor of Commerce from the University of Calgary (Honor Society).